A support program designed for caregivers and people living with a rare genetic disease of obesity

 Can patients take IMCIVREE while breastfeeding?
 Does IMCIVREE enter the breast milk?

 There is no information on the presence of IMCIVREE or its metabolites in human milk, the effects on the breastfed infant, or the effects on milk production.
 Treatment with IMCIVREE is not recommended while breastfeeding.1

 IMCIVREE from multiple-dose vials contains the preservative benzyl alcohol.
 Because benzyl alcohol is rapidly metabolized by a lactating woman, benzyl alcohol exposure in the breastfed infant is unlikely.
 However, adverse reactions have occurred in premature neonates and low birth weight infants who received intravenously administered benzyl alcohol-containing drugs.1

 What is the mechanism of action?

-Setmelanotide is an melanocortin-4 (MC4) receptor agonist with 20-fold less activity at the MC3 and MC1 receptors.
+Setmelanotide is an MC4 receptor agonist with 20-fold less activity at the melanocortin 3 (MC3) and melanocortin 1 (MC1) receptors.
 MC4 receptors in the brain are involved in regulation of hunger, satiety, and energy expenditure.
 In patients with obesity due to POMC, PCSK1, and LEPR deficiency associated with insufficient activation of the MC4 receptor, or patients with obesity due to BBS associated with decreased POMC neuronal activity, setmelanotide may re-establish MC4 receptor pathway activity to reduce hunger and promote weight loss through decreased caloric intake and increased energy expenditure.
 Nonclinical evidence shows that MC4 receptors are important for setmelanotide-regulated appetite and weight loss.
 The MC1 receptor is expressed on melanocytes, and activation of this receptor leads to accumulation of melanin and increased skin pigmentation independently of ultraviolet light.

 How does IMCIVREE work?